Reverend Horatio Townsend (5D02)

 (4) U.H.
 Hussey de Burgh's ‘Landowners of Ireland 1878' records "McCartie, Justin.
 JP, Carrignavar.
 Cork - 3435 acres £1025."
 During the famine of 1846, Justin MacCarty was secretary of the Carrignavar Relief Committee and William Burton Leslie was secretary and treasurer of the Lislee Relief Committee.
 Jane established a cottage industry for the manufacture of 'frieze' cloth during the Great Famine.

-(4a) The entry for McCartie in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "The head of this old Irish family in the early 18th century was Charles McCarty of Carrignavar, county Cork, who was succeeded in 1761 by his nephew Daniel.
+(4a) The entry for McCartie in the University of Galway Landed Estates Database records "The head of this old Irish family in the early 18th century was Charles McCarty of Carrignavar, county Cork, who was succeeded in 1761 by his nephew Daniel.
 Daniel's grandson Justin McCarty married in 1810 Isabella daughter of Caleb Falkiner eldest son of Sir Riggs Falkiner 1st Baronet.
 In August 1851 parts of Justin McCarty and Robert McCarty's Carrignavar estate (8,493 acres) and their Cloghroe estate (3,080 acres) were advertised for sale and in March 1852 2,799 acres in the baronies of Barrymore and Cork were again advertised for sale.
 Carrignavar was held under a lease dated 25 March 1755 from Thomas Farren to Daniel McCartie for 999 years.
 At the time of Griffith's Valuation Justin McCarty held a large estate in the parish of Dunbulloge, barony of Barrymore.
 He also held land in the parishes of Moviddy, barony of East Muskerry and Whitechurch, barony of Barrymore.
 In the 1870s his son also named Justin McCartie owned 3,435 acres in county Cork."

-(4b) The entry for Carrignavar in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "The castle of Carrignavar was from the mid 17th century the seat of this the senior branch of the McCarthy clan.
+(4b) The entry for Carrignavar in the University of Galway Landed Estates Database records "The castle of Carrignavar was from the mid 17th century the seat of this the senior branch of the McCarthy clan.
 Bence Jones writes that Carrignavar is a late 19th century castellated house incorporating the remains of the old castle.
 Lewis refers to Carrignavar as the seat of Justin McCarthy in 1837 and Justin McCarthy junior was resident at the time of Griffith's Valuation when the buildings were valued at £28.
 Bought by John Sheedy in the 20th century and sold by him in the 1950s to the Sacred Heart Fathers.
 The house is part of their college complex."

 (5) Major, later Colonel, John Townsend [230].